jingxiang-z/CSKnowledgeHub/Distributed System/01-Foundation.md

 **Eventually consistent systems:** Many AP systems provide eventual consistency—if writes stop, all replicas eventually converge to the same state.

-## Fundamental Problems

-Certain problems are fundamental to distributed systems and have been extensively studied.
-Solutions to these problems form the building blocks of larger systems.

-### Consensus

-The consensus problem requires a group of processes to agree on a single value, despite failures and asynchrony.

-**Properties:**
-- **Agreement:** All non-faulty processes decide on the same value
-- **Validity:** The decided value was proposed by some process
-- **Termination:** All non-faulty processes eventually decide

-**FLP Impossibility:** Fischer, Lynch, and Paterson proved that consensus is impossible in an asynchronous system with even one crash failure if we require deterministic termination.

-**Practical Solutions:** Real systems circumvent FLP through:
-- Randomization (e.g., Ben-Or algorithm)
-- Partial synchrony assumptions (e.g., Paxos, Raft)
-- Failure detectors (detecting suspected failures)

-**Applications:** Leader election, atomic commit (2PC, 3PC), state machine replication.

-### Leader Election

-Select a single node from a group to coordinate actions, preventing conflicts and providing a single point of decision.

-**Challenges:**
-- Handling simultaneous elections
-- Dealing with network partitions (split-brain)
-- Detecting leader failures

-**Algorithms:** Bully algorithm, Ring algorithm, Paxos-based election, Raft leader election.

-**Use Cases:** Distributed lock managers, cluster coordination (e.g., Zookeeper), primary-backup replication.

-### Distributed Transactions

-Ensure atomicity across multiple nodes: either all operations commit or all abort.

-**Two-Phase Commit (2PC):**
-- Phase 1 (Prepare): Coordinator asks all participants if they can commit
-- Phase 2 (Commit/Abort): Based on votes, coordinator tells all to commit or abort

-*Problem:* Blocking protocol—if coordinator crashes after participants vote yes, they're stuck waiting.

-**Three-Phase Commit (3PC):** Non-blocking variant that adds a pre-commit phase, but requires synchrony assumptions.

-**Modern Approaches:** Eventual consistency, CRDTs (Conflict-free Replicated Data Types), consensus-based transactions (e.g., Spanner).

-### Mutual Exclusion

-Ensure that only one process accesses a critical section at a time, without shared memory.

-**Approaches:**
-- Token-based (circulating token)
-- Permission-based (Ricart-Agrawala algorithm)
-- Quorum-based
-- Coordinator-based (centralized lock manager)

-**Metrics:** Message complexity, latency, fault tolerance.

 ## Consistency Models

 Consistency models define the guarantees about the order and visibility of operations in a distributed system.
-Stronger models are easier to reason about but harder to implement efficiently.
+In a replicated storage system, **consistency defines the rules about what a client will see when reading data after it has been written**.
+With multiple replicas of data distributed across different machines, ambiguity can arise about which version of the data is "correct."

+### The Fundamental Trade-off

+**Example:** A distributed key-value store has two replicas with `k1=20`.
+A client updates Replica A to `k1=21`, but the update doesn't reach Replica B before the client crashes.
+A subsequent `get("k1")` could return either `21` or `20`, depending on which replica responds.

+This leads to a fundamental trade-off:

+- **Strong Consistency:** Always returns the most recent write (`21`).
+Requires expensive coordination between replicas on every operation.
+Use for financial transactions and inventory systems.

+- **Weak Consistency:** May return stale data (`20`).
+No coordination needed, providing low latency and high availability.
+Use for social media feeds and content delivery networks.

+The trade-off becomes acute with geographic distribution.
+Cross-continent communication latency (100-200ms) makes strong consistency prohibitively expensive for interactive applications.

 ### Strong Consistency (Linearizability)

 Operations appear to occur instantaneously at some point between invocation and completion.
 Equivalent to a single, global, correct order.

 **Guarantee:** If operation A completes before operation B begins, then A appears before B in the global order.
+A read always returns the value from the most recent completed write.

-**Cost:** High latency, reduced availability (requires coordination).
+**Cost:** High latency, reduced availability (requires coordination between replicas).

+**Implementation:** Typically requires consensus protocols (Paxos, Raft) or quorum-based coordination.

-**Example:** Read returns the value of the most recent completed write.
+**Example:** Read returns the value of the most recent completed write, even if replicas are distributed globally.

 ### Sequential Consistency